w3f/General-Grants-Program/grants/speculative/aPois.md

 ## Longer-Term

 We are very interested in POS blockchains and Polkadot appears as one of the more promising and interesting from a technological point of view.
-We are facinated by the decentralized bft/nakamoto consensus algorithms that use Proof of Stake; our long-term vision is to build a strong expirience on all of these networks and integrate them in our Swisscom Blockchain DAPPI service.
+We are facinated by the decentralized bft/nakamoto consensus algorithms that use Proof of Stake; our long-term vision is to build a strong experience on all of these networks and integrate them in our Swisscom Blockchain DAPPI service.

 ## Additional Information